aditya2894DS/C-_workspace/ReadMe.md

    > - ref = 8;  // Modifying the value through the reference
    > - std::cout << "Modified: " << number << std::endl;

-3. Ampersands are commonly used in function parameters to indicate pass-by-reference.
+3. Ampersands are commonly used in **function parameters to indicate pass-by-reference**.
 When a parameter is passed by reference, changes made to the parameter within the function affect the original variable passed as an argument.
    > - void increment(int& num) {
    >   - num++;
    >   - }